barakbbn/WpfMart/README.md

 ### Mapping to another converter
 If a mapped value in the dictionary is a value-converter, by default it will be used in order to produce the final value.
-*to disalbe this ability, set `ConvertAlsoFoundValueConverter` property to false.*
+*to disable this ability, set `ConvertAlsoFoundValueConverter` property to false.*
 *Also be aware that performing convert-back won't work if involving embedded value-converter.*

 ```xml